carrillocarlosce/growthmaster-quora-tool/readme.md

 ## react-search-ui - Search ui that can be embbeded on any web page

-## other - This is an ETL tool for sending data from Google Sheets to Swiftype
+## sheets-to-swiftype - This is an ETL tool for sending data from Google Sheets to Swiftype